OneInA1E6/Capstone/Documents/499_Capstone_GEMS_Group_1_Requirement_Report.md

     - Personalizable

 Cons:
-    - Too good
+    - Personalization could lead to inconsistencies, will likely need QA to set guidelines/recommendations for extensions
 #### Other Tech
+Just a short list of some other technology that we'll have in the tech stack
-- Inertia.js for frontend-backend communication
+- Inertia.js for frontend-backend communication; recommended by Glohaven team
 - Windows Subsystem for Linux for those not running on a UNIX system.
 - Github the prime choice for a remote repository
 - Tailwind makes CSS a breeze